Akshaykumar05/Cloud-Computing/README.md

 ### What is AWS Free tier?
 The Free Tier lets you try certain AWS services for a definite period without paying anything.

+### What is multifactor Authentication?
+Multi-Factor Authentication is an **aunthentication method** that requires any user to provide at least **two verification types** (known as factors) to get access to an account, resource, or service.